Bugatti news, 2015 Plus events

 We are planning an exclusive rally with 3 days of driving based at the charming hotel & Spa: Château d'Isenbourg in Rouffach on the Alsatian wine trail, a few Kilometres south of Molsheim and Colmar.

 We would like to invite you to join us along the beautiful roads that will bring you to drive your favourite cars with your favourite Bugatti friends.
 Driving on small roads in one of the most beautiful parts of Alsace, Vosges and Balck Forest, surrounded by amazing landscape, good food and lots of interesting venues to visit.
 We thought to an itinerary in order to emphasis pleasant drive and visit.
 The first day will be dedicated to Art, culture and Bugatti history including the visit of the famous Lalique Museum.
 The second day will bring us in Germany where we’ll drive in the middle of the picturesque Black Forest with some Baroque visits.
 The third day we’ll discover the traditional Alsace, food cheese and wine and romantic streets in the Vosges.
+Maybe we will try a classic French ratatouille recipe for dinner, or take a cooking class to learn how to make ratatouille ourselves.

 Our aim is a group of 20 classic cars, good friends and excellent driving in the place where Ettore spent his professional life.
 “On the Route of Ettore” promises to be fantastic opportunities for you to exercise your favourite car as Ettore Bugatti intended.
 It is not to be missed!